Body Shape Guide

 Pear Style Tips

-The banana body shape (also called rectangle or straight) has shoulders, waist, and hips that are similar widths.
-This is the most common shape at 46%.
+The banana body shape has shoulders, waist, and hips that are similar widths.
+This is the most common shape at 46% of women.

 Banana Characteristics